Skip to content

 4. Downlink data converter:

-• Click Skip — the downlink converter can be added later.
+• Click Skip for now.
+You can add a downlink converter later.

 5. Connection settings: